-Why is it that so many of us are pessimistic?
-Science has proven that we, by nature, are pessimistic.
+Why are we pessimistic by nature?
+It is science that has proven that we, by nature, are pessimistic.
 Which means if we don’t know how to use our brain, and we fail to take care of our mental health, we automatically go dark.
 That’s why NLP training isn’t something we do just because it is nice to have the tool set; NLP training is simply a requirement for our well-being and happiness.

 Have you ever noticed that when most of us evaluate our day, we tend to focus on what went wrong rather than what went right?
 In reality we have many more things going right than wrong in any given day.
 Even as children we have many achievements in our day at school, yet we focus on the few questions we got wrong rather than the questions we got right, the things we did learn, the great time we had with our friends, the kindness of our teacher, our parents nurturing us and showing us love when we get home, etc. We follow this same trend as adults: we look at a yearly performance review, which describes largely all the things we have accomplished and the trajectory towards our future, yet there may be one remark we didn’t like and we get stuck on it.